vess-dev/Advent-of-Code/README.md

 ## Completion

-- 2019 8/25 days complete.
+- 2019 8/25 days complete in Python 3.
-- 2020: 25/25 days complete.
+- 2020: 25/25 days complete in Python 3.
+- 2021: 0/25 days complete in Rust 2021.

 ## Requirements

 - Python 3 installed.
-- "python3" as a recognized path command.
+- "python3" as a recognized terminal command.

+- Rust 2021 installed.
+- "cargo" as a recognized terminal command.

 ## Directory

-Every year is in a folder with:
+The years in Python contain the following structure:

-- /input : Holds the inputs in text files in "day\*.txt" format, where \* is the day number.
+- /input : Holds the inputs in text files in "day\*.txt" format, where "\*" is the day number.
 - day\*.py : The code that solves both parts of the day from the input held in "/input".
 - timing.py : Code that times every solution for both parts and prints the average.

+The years in Rust contain the following structure:

+- /input : Holds the inputs in text files in "day\*.txt" format, where "\*" is the day number.
+- /src/day\*.rs : The code that solves both parts of the day from the input held in "/input".
+- /src/timing.rs : Code that times every solution for both parts and prints the average.

 In the top level directory:

-- run.bat : Runs the "timing.py" file of every year.
+- run.bat : Runs the timing file for every year.
 [WINDOWS]
-- run.sh : Runs the "timing.py" file of every year.
+- run.sh : Runs the timing file for every year.
 [LINUX]
 - start.bat : Starts the "run.bat" file.
+[WINDOWS]
-- template.py : A simple template file for the solutions.
+- template : Simple templates for the Python and Rust solutions.

 ## License